Toronto Transit Commission fares: Presto fare media (2007–present)

-In 2007, the Toronto Transit Commission (TTC) committed to implement the Presto system at 14 of its major subway stations.
+In 2007, the Toronto Transit Commission (TTC) committed to implementing the Presto system at 14 of its major subway stations.
 In 2008, the TTC approved the use of a smartcard system and worked with Presto in addressing the TTC's business requirements for "full" system participation.
 An initial funding allocation of $140 million was earmarked by the provincial and federal governments and the City of Toronto; however, the TTC estimated in its 2009–2013 budget that the project would take $365 million to complete.
 At a provincial funding announcement in March 2011, it was announced that Presto would become the TTC's fare card of choice, though details of financing were still to be worked out.

 On 28 November 2012, TTC CEO Andy Byford, TTC chair Karen Stintz, and Metrolinx signed the master agreement committing the TTC to the Presto fare payment system.
 The agreement fell under another master agreement that for the next ten years the new four LRT lines would be built by Metrolinx and operated by the TTC.
 The TTC was the last system to commit to Presto, while also being the largest system with the most users in Canada.
 On 30 November 2014, the Flexity Outlook streetcars became the first surface vehicles on the TTC to be equipped with this system.
 The older Canadian Light Rail Vehicle (CLRV) and Articulated Light Rail Vehicle (ALRV) streetcars would follow one year later on 14 December 2015, when those cars were retrofitted with Presto machines as well, and all remaining surface vehicles (including buses) and at least one entrance of all subway stations were equipped with this system by 23 December 2016.